-You may think of liquorice first and foremost as a sweet, in ‘allsorts’ of shapes and sizes, but it’s also a herbal medicine that’s been used traditionally for thousands of years.
+You may think of liquorice first and foremost as a sweet, in ‘allsorts’ of shapes and sizes, but it’s also been used traditionally for thousands of years.

 Liquorice comes from the root of a plant called glycyrrhiza glabra.2 The root extract has a sweet flavour, and contains over 300 different active compounds.3 Studies show that liquorice may be effective for a number of conditions, including indigestion, hot flushes and low blood pressure.

-Benefits of liquorice
+8 health benefits of liquorice

 What does liquorice do in the body?

 But, is liquorice good for you?
 Research shows it may be helpful for a number of conditions, such as: